Wondering if link building is still relevant in SEO?

 , and they will pass a small portion of your authority (link juice) to the other website.

 According to Joshua Hardwick

-, nofollow links do not influence the search engine rankings of the destination URL because Google does not transfer PageRank or anchor text
+, nofollow links do not influence the search engine rankings of the destination URL because Google does not transfer PageRank or anchor text across them.

 In fact, Google doesn’t use links marked nofollow as a signal for its search algorithms